Bobby Douglas: Personal life and death

+Bobby Douglas died in Ames, Iowa, on February 23, 2026, at the age of 83.

 Honors

 In 1987, Douglas was inducted into the National Wrestling Hall of Fame, following his enshrinement into the NAIA Wrestling Hall of Fame in 1985.
-Douglas is also a member of the Ohio Hall of Fame, and in 1999 was inducted into the Arizona State Hall of Fame.
-He is a supporter of the Jason Foundation, a youth suicide awareness and prevention foundation.
+Douglas was also a member of the Ohio Hall of Fame, and in 1999 was inducted into the Arizona State Hall of Fame.
+He was a supporter of the Jason Foundation, a youth suicide awareness and prevention foundation.

-Douglas is one of the great technicians in the sport.
+Douglas was one of the great technicians in the sport.
 He has written several books on wrestling technique: Takedown I, Takedown II, Pinning and Olympic Technique, Take It To The Mat, Wrestling Skills and Drills, and The Last Takedown.
-He is one of a handful of gold certified U.S. coaches.
+He was one of a handful of gold certified U.S. coaches.